 When you know how to properly interpret the findings, you can make the best possible choice moving forward.

 Standard Building and Inspection Report

 Standard Building and Pest Inspections are conducted when you are selling your house, purchasing a new property, prior to renovation or for other reasons.

-These inspections looks for faults which are listed in reports as either “major”or “minor”.
+These inspections look for faults that are listed in reports as either “major” or “minor”.

 Major structural defects are issues that require immediate attention.
-These include termite damage, water leakage and a lack of handrails of stair.
+These include termite damage, water leakage and a lack of handrails of stairs.

 Conversely, Minor structural issues include cosmetic or slight defects that do not threaten your safety or require immediate action.
 For example, minor issues include peeling paint or partially covered weep holes.

-If you know the difference between minor and major issues, you can focus your money and effort onto.
+If you know the difference between minor and major issues, you can focus your money and effort on those areas.

 Dilapidation inspection reports examine the buildings surrounding a renovation.

 As such, a dilapidation report involves two inspections, carried out before and after renovations commence.